navidanindya/navidanindya/content/writings/lyric-attempts.md

 >
 > This song in my mind, wants to play.

 These are two lines from inside the song.
-I wrote this and some other lines within 5 minutes.
+I wrote this and some other lines within five minutes.
 I am going through a point of my life where I'm suffering from immense depression and going through a tough time figuring out what to do.

 When I do music and come up with these lines, it helps me feel a little better about everything.